 No human endeavor or undertaking can be done without involving the field of safety technology.
 Safety professionals work in a variety of situations alongside management to ensure the health and safety of all employees.
-The graduate curriculum in Safety is divided into several areas of emphasis: Ergonomics, Industrial Hygiene, Occupational Safety and Health, Safety Management.
+Some areas in which safety professionals specialize include: Ergonomics, Industrial Hygiene, Occupational Safety and Health, and Safety Management.
 The Master of Science degree has a 36 semester credit-hour requirement.
 A thesis may be submitted which would require 32 credit hours of graduate coursework with no more than 6 credit-hours to be earned by the thesis.
 A final (written) comprehensive examination is administered to all candidates, thesis and non-thesis, by a committee of three members of the graduate faculty in the College of Information Technology and Engineering (CITE), including the student’s advisor.
 Comprehensive examinations will be administered during the spring and fall semesters.

 For regular admission, applicants to the Environmental Science and Safety programs must complete General Admission and Program requirements prior to registering for the first semester of courses.